andrewsingh/parallel-tsp/README.md

 ./makeall.sh
 ```

-Then run the algorithn through the benchmark script.
+Then run the algorithm through the benchmark script.
 ```
 python3 ./benchmark.py -args
 ```

-Running the benchmark script with the `-h` flag lists the different command line options for running a benchmark.
+Running the benchmark script with the `-h` flag lists the different command line options for benchmarking.